I Love Potstickers!

 Step 4: Make a Potsticker Assembly Line

-My years of experiences have taught me that the best way to make potstickers is with an assembly line.
+My years of experience have taught me that the best way to make potstickers is with an assembly line.
 If you do this, you can make large quantities in a short amount of time.

 What You'll Need